byronknoll/EntityLog/README.md

 - **Augments your memory:**
   Remember what you did, where you went, and what you consumed — forever.

+- **Future-proof for AI and LLMs:**
+  Structured logs are directly usable for LLM analysis, personalization, and content recommendation.

 - **Enables advanced analysis:**
-  Structured data is perfect for running analytics, summarizing your activities, or generating insights over time.
+  Structured data is perfect for running analytics, creating visualizations, summarizing your activities, or generating insights over time.

 ---